Camp Roger, Rockford

 AFTER THE RACE

-Scholarship fund for kids to attend summer camp at Camp Roger who would not normally be able to afford to.
+- The charity challenge money and a portion of the profits will go to a scholarship fund for kids to attend summer camp at Camp Roger who would not normally be able to afford to.